rashanjyot/FlashcardGame/README.md

 IMPORTANT NOTE:

 On successful sign in, user is prompted whether to sync data FROM or TO to the email.
 Both have been described below:
 1. Sync Data <b>FROM</b> email- This will fetch the user's progress from the cloudDB and overwrite user's progress in localDB.
 For instance, a user logs in from device A and achieves a score of 3 in Level 1.
 Later, he logs in from device B and continues the game to reach a score of 5.
-Now, he again logs in from device A, (which until now had a score of 3) and wishes to sync progress to his device.
+Now, he again logs in from device A, (who until now had a score of 3) and wishes to sync progress to his device.
 In this case he may choose the FROM option.

 2. Sync Data <b>TO</b> email- This will fetch the user's progress from the localDB and overwrite user's progress in cloudDB.
 For instance, a user chooses to play as guest initially in a device and scores a whopping 8.
 He may now wish to sign in and also assign this progress to his account.
 In this case, he may choose the TO option.

+Also, the apk may not run on an intel x86 emulator or device, as mongo SDK is compatible with only ARM devices.
+Therefore, it is recommended that you test the app on a physical device since most of them have ARM architecture.
 <br>
 <br>
 <br>